Skip to content

 }

-After (keypair derived in browser, only public key sent):
+After (random keypair generated in browser; only public key sent):

 tsx